ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 <br>
 <br>
 Note that the political functions, employment and education follow no standardised pattern, the MPs are free to include/exclude information.
 As several biographical pages are currently not linked correctly on the parliamentary website, the data about these persons is incomplete.
+A few missing birth dates were added using personal websites, wikipedia and meineabgeordneten.at.

 As the data was scraped automatically errors due to inconsistent tags are possible.